 - Carefully place the cabbage head in the water.
 Cook for 10 minutes.

 - Transfer cabbage to a colander.
 When cool enough to handle, peel off 12 outer leaves.

 - Without taking too much out, cut the thick ribs from the base of the leaves in an upside-down V-shape so you have 2 "flaps" and can fold them up easily.

-- FILLING: Heat olive oil in a medium skillet over medium-high heat.
+- Heat olive oil in a medium skillet over medium-high heat.
 Add the onion, reduce heat to medium-low and cook 3-4 minutes just to soften.
 Remove from heat.
 Transfer half the onion to a large mixing bowl.